Training for Researchers and DPhil Students

 Podcasting one-to-one coaching sessions

-Book a half hour Skype session of individual coaching and feedback on your podcasting work, from technical tips to journalistic insight in to editing and identifying stories.
+Book a half hour online session of individual coaching and feedback on your podcasting work, from technical tips to journalistic insight in to editing and identifying stories.

 To browse all sessions and book, visit the MPLS training and development pages.